BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 # Tournaments vs. Instant Games

-LottoRace games can be configured as either Instant Games, or Tournaments.
+LottoRace games can be configured as either InstaPlay instant Games, or Tournaments.

+**Tournaments** start at a specific date and time and can have any number of entries.

+**InstaPlay** instant Games Starts as soon as the game is full.

 ![Tourney Insta](/uploads/tourney-insta.png "Tourney Insta")

-Tournaments start at a specific date and time and can have any number of entries.

-Intant Games Starts only when they are full

-Number of bets:  Has to be full , Can be any

 # Setting basic Configuration